OWASP Top Ten 2025: The New Vulnerabilities Threatening Your Web Applications

 - Use parameterized queries (prepared statements)

-- Use ORM (Object-Relational Mapping) that automatically escape
+- Use ORM (Object-Relational Mapping) with automatic escaping

 - Validate and sanitize all user inputs